jbeck018/nuco/README.md

-# Nuco-App
+# Neuco-App

-Nuco-App is a Next.js application that provides AI-powered integrations with various business tools including Salesforce, HubSpot, Google, and Slack.
+Neuco-App is a Next.js application that provides AI-powered integrations with various business tools including Salesforce, HubSpot, Google, and Slack.

 ## Features